 Statistic methods in managing quality system's context includes: factor analysis, regression analysis, variance analysis, risk analysis and relevance testing, control card for quality and controlling quality with sample method.
 Statistic methods and tool can be used in: market analysis, construction of product, foresight product duration, time duration of a service, process control, data and lacks analysis, evaluating staff and so on.
 The correct use of statistic methods represents important element in all phases within managing quality system.
-Goal of following and controlling quality system is measured by their contribution in finding and eliminates causes of mistakes in integral business system, their contribution can be viewed also through their effectively on lowering costs of quality, starting with an idea about some product and it's elimination in market.
+Goal of following and controlling quality is to discover factor which are taking effect on making mistakes.
+Importance of methods in managing quality system is measured by their contribution in finding and eliminates causes of mistakes in integral business system, their contribution can be viewed also through their effectively on lowering costs of quality, starting with an idea about some product and it's elimination in market.